variantstudios/compasshighschool.org/pages/students/index.md

 ## Opportunities For You

-At Compass, you learn academic content and skills by doing real-world work that we call "[Venture Projects](/venture-projects/)," which are based on your interests, strengths and areas of growth.
+At Compass, you learn academic content and skills by doing real-world work that we call “[Venture Projects](/venture-projects/),” which are based on your interests, strengths and areas of growth.
 These could include growing and cooking food, running a bike shop, building homes, and so forth.&nbsp; Daily learning in foundational academic skills, such as language arts, mathematics, and science give you support to reach your goals for success on projects, college classes, standardized tests, and internships.
 You will also have the option to pursue an early start on college credits and earn an associate degree before graduation.
 Basically, you get to choose your own educational journey with the help of Compass staff.

 &nbsp;